salamander2/AnimationGame/README.md

 Done.

+## Stage 5 : make winning conditions

+Done.
+There are various ways of doing this.
+I've just added this to stage 4 instead of making a new stage for such a small thing.

-To see any future stages, go back to main branch and then follow links to the branch called Stage3
+To see any future stages, go back to [main branch](https://github.com/salamander2/AnimationGame) and then follow links to the most recent branch